saramoira/nasa-astronaut-selection/README.md

 * NCES 2020 [education attainment report](https://nces.ed.gov/programs/digest/2020menu_tables.asp) and manually requested datasets tracking the awarding of NASA-qualifying STEM degrees in the US from 2010-2020

 ## Algorithms/Tools
-This project used Google Sheets for initial analysis, and then Excel for analysis of the larger datasets (2013 applicant data and NCES records of STEM Degrees awarded from 2010-2020).
-Tableau was used for final data visualization - dashboard is online at [NASA Astronaut Selection](https://public.tableau.com/app/profile/saramoira.shields/viz/NASAAstronautSelection/Dashboard1?publish=yes)
+I used Google Sheets for initial analysis and scoping of the project, and then Excel for analysis of the larger datasets (2013 applicant data and NCES records of STEM Degrees awarded from 2010-2020).
+The final data visualization was built using Tableau - the interactive dashboard is online here: [NASA Astronaut Selection](https://public.tableau.com/app/profile/saramoira.shields/viz/NASAAstronautSelection/Dashboard1?publish=yes)